opf/openproject/docs/user-guide/members/README.md

 To change the role of a member within a project, select the corresponding project and open the Members module.

-To edit an existing member of a project, click the **Icon with three dots** in the list next to the member on the right and select **Manage roles**.
-Choose the new role and press the green **Change ** button so save your changes.
+To edit an existing member of a project, click the **More** icon in the list next to the member on the right and select **Manage roles**.
+Add and remove roles, then press the green **Change ** button so save your changes.

 ![Edit project members in OpenProject](edit-project-member.png)